saksofon997/XML_WS/Services.md

 ### Description

-Microservice that handles user data, authorization, authentication and permissions.
+Microservice that handles user and company data, authorization, authentication and permissions.
+User has a list of roles.
+Each role contains a list of permissions.
+Permissions dictate what a role can do.
+Example: User has "BASIC_USER_ROLE" role that grants him permissions "CREATE_OWN_RENTAL", "EDIT_OWN_RENTAL"... but not "BAN_OTHER_USER" for example.

 ### Model
 #### User: